Jormit/Browser-MPC/README.md

 # Browser-MPC
 A simple Pad sequencer in the browser.
-Allows loading sounds to specific keyboard keys to be played back by pressing.
+Allows loading sounds to specific keyboard keys.
 Each sound has adjustable volume and can be replaced in same way.

 ## Todo
 - Recording.